 “In urban environments, there’s a certain amount of noise you’re expected to tolerate, like people playing instruments, or children running across the floor,” he says.
 “But you don’t have to put up with someone playing club music at 3 a.m.”

-If you land in housing court over your smoking, a judge would likely grant you an opportunity to address the problem before giving you the boot.
+If you land in housing court over your smoking, a judge will likely grant you an opportunity to address the problem before giving you the boot.

 “If the landlord brought this case and won, the court would probably give a judgement but say that if the tenant cures the problem by stopping smoking, then they won’t be evicted,” Himmelstein says.